neha1o3/DICE_cell/README.md

 Fig. 3.
 Clocked inverter latch circuit using the DICE cell

-Alterntively, clocked inverters can be used to further reduce power dissipation.
+Alternatively, clocked inverters can be used to further reduce power dissipation.

 ## Tools_Used
 - Synopsys Custom Compiler